CS5008Fall2025/research-paper-AliyaSalmanova1/README.md

 the height of the tree depends on the order in which the nodes were inserted.
 If the nodes that were inserted were already sorted either ascending or descending, we end up with a tree that is completely slanted to one side.
-This makes it more similar to a linked list, in the sense that we would have to search every node to make an insertion, search, or deletion, making the worst case scenario of operations on an unbalanced binary search tree be O(n), instead of its average case - O(log n).
+This makes it more similar to a linked list, in the sense that we would have to search every node (in worst case) to make an insertion, search, or deletion.
+The worst case scenario of operations on an unbalanced binary search tree is O(n), instead of its average case - O(log n).

-Implementing a balanced binary search tree lets us accomplish not hitting the worst case scenario, allowing all these operations to be at worst still O(log n), as we do not risk the tree being slanted all the way right or left.
+Implementing a balanced binary search tree lets us accomplish not hitting the worst case scenario, allowing all these operations to be at worst still O(log n), as we do not risk the tree being slanted right or left.

-The AVL Tree was coined by two Soviet Mathematics, G. M. Adel'son-Vel'skii and E. M. Landis. [^1] This was the first algorithm introduced that provides a way to balance a binary search tree.
+The AVL Tree was introduced by two Soviet Mathematics, G. M. Adel'son-Vel'skii and E. M. Landis, in their paper, "An Algorithm for the Organization of Information". [^1] This was the first algorithm that provides a way to balance a binary search tree.
 Later, in 1972, Rudolf Bayer, a German Computer Scientist, came up with the Red-Black Tree (originally named symmetric binary B-tree), another commonly used bst balancing algorithm.